This is lemon at it’s finest. Delicious lemon cake, filled with lemon pastry cream and topped with lemon cream cheese frosting.

 - Preheat oven to 350 degrees.

-- In large mixer bowl blend flour, sugar, baking powder, salt together.
+- In large mixer bowl blend flour, sugar, baking powder, and salt together.

-- Place milk, oil, butter, lemon extract and lemon juice in a bowl, mix throughly.
+- Place milk, oil, butter, lemon extract, and lemon juice in a bowl, and mix thoroughly.

 - Pot wet mixture into dry mixture,

-- Mix on medium speed, scrape down sides of the bowl and mix for another minute.
+- Mix on medium speed, scrape down the sides of the bowl, and mix for another minute.

-- Add in eggs, and continue beating 2 more minutes.
+- Add in eggs, and continue beating for 2 more minutes.

-- Portion out the batter evenly into the cake pans.
+- Portion the batter evenly into the cake pans.

-- Bake for 20 minutes or until toothpick comes out clean.
+- Bake for 20 minutes or until the toothpick comes out clean.

 - Cool for 10 minutes then turn out onto a cooling rack.